How to buy KRYLL (KRL) in the UK

-Learn how to buy KRYLL (KRL) in our step-by-step guide.
+Learn how to buy KRYLL (KRL) on 2+ crypto exchanges in our step-by-step guide.

 KRYLL is a highly volatile asset capable of major price swings in a single day.
-Today KRL is trading for $0.292275, which is slightly down from yesterday's trading price of $0.2927265014.
-KRYLL's seen a decrease of -72% over the past year.
+Today KRL is trading for $0.212584 USD, which is lower than yesterday's trading price of $0.217682338 USD.
+Over the past year, KRYLL's price has seen a decrease of -42%.

-So before you buy KRYLL, make sure you understand these unique risks as well as its legal, regulatory and tax status here in the US.
+So before you buy KRYLL, make sure you understand these unique risks as well as its legal and tax status here in the UK.

-If you're ready to get started, read on for step-by-step instructions and a list of platforms you can use to buy KRYLL.
+If you're ready to get started, read on for step-by-step instructions on how you can buy KRYLL.

 How to buy KRYLL in 4 steps